Who becomes an NVQ Assessor?

 These are the work-life balancers.
 This group of learners come to us for the opportunity to take their skills freelance.
 As a freelancer, they can enjoy flexibility in their schedule.
 This means they can prioritise the things that are most important to them without having to sacrifice a fulfilling and profitable career.

 The great thing about becoming an NVQ Assessor is you have the opportunity to do that without needing a degree.
-Only work experience and the desire to step up into an assessor role.
+You only need work experience and the desire to step up into an assessor role.
+Of course you also need an assessor qualification, but we’ll go in to that later.

 Boredom, lack of recognition, repetition, the yearning for a new challenge… There are dozens of reasons why people want to have a change in career.
 However, lots of people are put off changing direction because it means all the hard work they’ve already put in to gain skills, qualifications and experience become defunct.